 in its most basic sense, a damper slows and controls spring action. dampers control spring action using hydraulic fluid, which travels through a series of passages and restrictions.

-a piston with a precisely measured passage (orifice) travels within the shock body in a bath of hydraulic fluid. the weight of the fluid and the size of the passage determines the piston’s travel speed. when a motorcycle encounters a bump, dampers slow spring compression and rebound as the fluid slowly travels through the passages within the shock body.
+a piston with a precisely measured passage (orifice) travels within the shock body in a bath of hydraulic fluid. the weight of the fluid and the size of the passage determines the piston’s travel speed. when a motorcycle encounters a bump, dampers slow spring compression and rebounds as the fluid slowly travels through the passages within the shock body.

 kinetic energy from spring movement turns into heat energy within the damper, and the hydraulic fluid dissipates the heat. rear motorcycle shocks generate much more heat than front forks, due to the additional loads they support.